LuccaMorosiniGioia/n-challenge/README.md

 ### 3. Configure environment variables

-Set up your `.env` file with the required credentials and other environment variables:
+Set up your `secrets.toml` in `app/.streamlit/secrets.toml` file with the required credentials and other environment variables:

 ```.env
 OPENAI_API_KEY='your-openai-api-key'